Social Media Client Reporting for Agencies: Reports That Renew Retainers

 How do you prove social media ROI to clients who only care about revenue?

 Draw the line from social metrics to business outcomes, even if it’s directional.
 “Website visits from social increased 23% this month.
 Your booking page saw 15% more traffic from social channels.”
 Most clients don’t need attribution modeling.
-They need to see that social activity correlates with business activity.
+They need to see that social activity correlates with business activity, and they need it in plain language.

 Can social media reporting be fully automated?

-The data collection, formatting, and delivery can be fully automated.
-The narrative and strategic recommendations should be reviewed by a human, even if AI generates the first draft.
-A 15-minute review per client per month is enough to ensure the insights are accurate and the recommendations are relevant.
+The data collection, formatting, and first-draft insights can be automated.
+The strategic context, voice, and recommendations should be reviewed and shaped by your team, even when AI generates the starting point.
+A 15-minute review per client per month is enough to ensure the insights are accurate, the recommendations are relevant, and the report sounds like your agency.

 Reporting is one piece of the agency puzzle.
-For the bigger picture — scaling clients, protecting margins, and building approval workflows — see our guide to AI social media management for agencies.
-And if margin math keeps you up at night, read how to set agency pricing that protects your margins.
+For the bigger picture — capacity reinvestment, approval workflows, white-label delivery — see our guide to AI social media management for agencies.
+And if pricing strategy is on your mind, read how to set agency pricing that reflects what your team is actually delivering.

 Apaya writes your posts, designs your graphics, and publishes everywhere — automatically.